Artchibald/WTW-illustrator-script/README.md

 # Overview

 This script automates exports from a specific Illustrator template contained in this repo.
+The script is split into 2 parts.
+The first part exports and saves the icons to various sorting folders.
+The second part generates a contact sheet based on the results.
+The second part goes into all svgs folder and uses it to create the contact sheet.

 <p align="right">(<a href="#top">back to top</a>)</p>